juraj-hrivnak/Pakku/README.md

 # Pakku

-Multiplatform modpack manager for Minecraft: Java Edition
+A multiplatform modpack manager for Minecraft: Java Edition.

-## Future plans

-- CLI version
-- GUI version